zhuhanming/zhuhanming/README.md

 ## Learn more about me at

 - [hanming.dev](https://hanming.dev), my personal site! 😄
+- [blog.hanming.dev](https://blog.hanming.dev), to see some of my ramblings! ✍️
 - [LinkedIn](https://www.linkedin.com/in/hanming-zhu/), and connect with me! 💼

 <!--